 #5 Nantong, Jiangsu

-If your US company is looking to benefit from many of China’s top-quality manufacturers within these fast-growing cities, connect with ITI Manufacturing.
+If your US company is also looking to benefit from many of China’s top-quality manufacturers within these fast-growing cities, call ITI.
 For nearly 45 years, we’ve been helping US companies connect with the right China manufacturing partner to make high-quality products.
 We’re confident we can help you as well.
-Call to speak with one of our experts toll-free at 888-574-6823 and get a free no-obligation quote.
+So, call to speak with an ITI Manufacturing expert toll-free at 888-574-6823 and get a free no-obligation quote.